TalMizrahii/AP1Project3/README.md

 ### client

-The client uses the
+  If the port number received as a system argument is not valid (negative or larger than 65,553) the program will close.
+Same as the port number, if the IP address is not a valid ip the program also will close.

+The client uses the UserVectorInput class to get an input from the user.
+All socket activity is made in the ClientSocket class, and the validations are made using the ClientValidations class.

 ### Server
+The server contains two directories, Distances and flowAndData.

+Distances contains classes represents every different calculation can be praformd in the knn algorithm.
+It also contains the AbstarctDistances class, used for polymorphism between the calculations.

-We created a RelativeVector class, which contains the vector of doubles and the classification for each row.
-We calculated the KNN using a hash map and returned the resulting classification.
+In the flowAndData, we created a RelativeVector class, which contains the vector of doubles and the classification for each row.
+We calculated the KNN in the KnnAlgorithm class using a hash map and returned the resulting classification.
+To acces the database, we use the FileReader class, witch inherets from the DataProcessing class, to read and extract the data to a vector of RelativeVectors.

-At the beginning of the program, the user needs to enter a vector that he wants to classify.
-This vector has a format, and if the user doesn't follow it the program will print "Illegal format" and will shut down the program.
-If the program won't find the .csv file, it will print "NO FILE" and will also shut down.
+All socket activity, run and creation is made in the ServerSocket class.
+It also inherets from the DataProcessing class to use its methods of processing data.

 ## Dependencies